 Eryn completed her Master of Science degree in Kinesiology, specializing in sport psychology at Laurier (2011).
 Since then, she has become a certified exercise psychologist (CSEP-CEP), and has experienced working for the Department of National Defence, Calgary Police Service, and the University of Calgary with various Canadian Tri-council Funding (i.e., SSHRC).
 Currently, Eryn is working at Mohawk college where she is teaching fitness assessments, exercise physiology, and sport and exercise psychology.

-Mark is currently on leave from his PhD as he is the offensive coordination at University of Toronto.
+Mark is currently on leave from his PhD as he is the offensive coordinator for the University of Guelph football team.
 From the town of Burlington, Ontario, Mark received a bachelor's degree in kinesiology from Queen's University and completed his Master's of Science here at Wilfrid Laurier University.
 Mark's research interests are in the multi-dimensionality of satisfaction as it relates to roles.
 He has also examined the influence of birthplace on the development of elite level athletes.

 Amy completed her Master's thesis in the summer of 2015.
 Her research involved youth competitive athletes and investigated athlete leaders’ use of transformational behaviours and its effect on trust in the leader.
 Amy is currently a personal trainer at LA Fitness.

 Theo completed his Master's at Laurier in 2018.

 Pavol was a visiting researcher from Charles University in Prague, Czech Republic.